sammajor/wanderlist/journals/brady_kautsch.md

 ## Monday, May 22

-After about an hour, we were able to resolve our GET and DELETE issues.
+After about an hour, we were able to resolve our GET and DELETE issues for trip notes.
 Turns out that a couple days away from the project works wonders for troubleshooting capacity!
 Sam and Drake fixed error handling and we moved on to handling merge requests between the two issues.

+## Tuesday, May 23

+We moved on to front-end authorization.
+As a group, we decided that we want to use Redux for our project.
+Then, we split up into a group working on login/getting acccount tokens, and a group to begin researching signing up and logging out.
+Sandy, Dasia and I worked on signing up and logging out.
+We were able to locate snippets of code to help our efforts, but were not able to resolve these issues.
+Sam and Drake finished with login/get token.

+## Wednesday, May 24

+We started with code review and merge requests.
+Then, everyone pulled from main.
+We will continue working on signup and logout now that we have the rest of Drake and Sam's login/token code.
+Drake and Sam will begin on a front-end list page.
+Around 1:30, we finished up with sign up and not are moving on to logging out a user.